balloonwj/flamingo/README_en.md

 #### Android Version Compiling and Installing

-Use Android Studio to open the project in directory **flamingoAndroid/** and build to generate **flamingo.apk** file.
+Use Android Studio to open the project in directory **flamingoAndroid** and build to generate **flamingo.apk** file.
 Install **flamingo.apk** to your mobiles.
 Server settings of Android version is on the logining Activity.